kdh4646/react-study/README.md

   - Do `optimization`
   - Not using a lot since it costs
     - Need to `store the prop values` and need to make the `comparison`

+  - <h2>It will re-evaluate even though prop doesn't change, if prop contains non-primitive type since JavaScript returns new object every execution and those props are not equal</h2>

+  - To prevent, if function need to NEVER change
+    - use: `useCallback(never_change_function_context)`